If you’re considering a trip to Colorado and wondering, “What is Denver known for?” I’ve got you covered!

 Although you can’t hike Denver, locals love to get out into the mountains and it’s part of the city’s identity.
 On the weekends, most locals will flock to the mountains to spend some quality time outside.
 Many Denver locals will head to nearby Boulder or Golden to hike, even in the winter.

-Some of my favorite hiking trails near Denver are the Garden of the Gods in nearby Colorado Springs, Emerald Lake in Rocky Mountain National Park, and Royal Arch in Boulder.
+Some of my favorite hiking trails near Denver are in Colorado Springs or Boulder.
+Check out the Garden of the Gods in nearby Colorado Springs, Emerald Lake in Rocky Mountain National Park, and Royal Arch in Boulder.

 4. River North Arts District

 One of the more recently popular neighborhoods in Denver is the River North Arts District (RiNO for short).
 RiNo has been known locally as a hub of innovation, art, and gastronomy.
 You can pop into one of the beautiful gallery spaces in the area, grab a coffee at Crema, or just stroll along the streets and enjoy the street art.

 RiNo is also home to my favorite yoga studio, BIG Power Yoga and a few of my favorite happy hours in Denver.
 You can work remotely from Improper City, a large bar with plenty of seating and food trucks for a snack when you get hungry.

 If you want to experience RiNo’s street art and microbrewery scene, consider joining a tour that includes a sampling of local brews.